23beraid/okeanos/README.md

 You are welcome to host the bot yourself.

 Anyway, once you're ready to play start by typing o-help in a text channel.
+When playing the game, the bot might respond to certain commands through DM to prevent clogging up the channel.
 Have fun.